companieshouse/chips-filing-mock/README.md

 The filing will automatically be accepted unless it matches one of the pre-determined reject criteria:
 - A change of address transaction using one of the Companies House's post codes (CF14 3UZ, BT28BG, SW1H9EX, EH39FF).

+As new filings are exposed to external software vendors more reject criteria should be added to this list and the relevant public documentation.

 Requirements
 ------------
 In order to run the API locally you'll need the following installed on your machine: